grscheller/grok-typescript/notes/TypeScriptLog.md

 ## Purpose

-To document the steps I have taken to capture my attemps to learn the TypeScript web development language, its tooling, and the npm package management ecosystem.
+To capture the steps I have taken in my attemps to learn the TypeScript web development language, its tooling, the Node.js runtime and the npm package management ecosystem.

 ## Logs: